sourcegraph/sourcegraph-public-snapshot/client/backstage-common/README.md

 ```

 2. There should now be a dist directory in `sourcegraph/client/backstage/plugin`.
 3. We're now ready to show Backstage where the plugin is.
-Move the Backstage app directory and from the route execute
+Move to the Backstage root directory and execute:
    For a plugin that integrates with the backend:

 ```console